 - Strategic risks,

 - Reputation risks,

-- Risk from the asset liability management
+- Risk from the asset liability management,

-- Pandemic risk.
+- Pandemic risk,

+- Sustainability risk,

+- Risks related to the military conflict between Russia and Ukraine.

 The named risks are not explicitly taken into account in the standard formula.
 Within the ORSA process, however, none of the named risks proved to be material.